André Jacob Roubo: Works

 The original four-volume work consisted of 1316 pages in total and 383 copper engraved plates.
 Every plate was designed by Roubo and 181 of them are engraved by himself.
 Sometimes colloquially referred to as "The Roubo", it is considered even today as the best guide for traditional joinery.
 It develops and discusses in detail the technical knowledge of carpentry that was under Louis XV in its heyday.

 Roubo also had an interest in theatrical design, and published a treatise on the construction of theatres and theatrical mechanics in 1777, titled Traité de la construction des théâtres et des machines théâtrales.
 This was reprinted by Slatkine Reprints in 1984 under the false name of Jacques-André (ISBN 2051006466).
 However, Roubo only published the first part (the history and architecture of theaters), even though the second part (on theatrical machines) was declared ready to print in 1777.
 The original work contains 66 pages of text and 10 engravings.

 Roubo's workbench

 Plate 279 – Workbench in German style..

-Roubo's workbench design has gained appreciation from modern woodworkers as a simple, reliable, and beautiful workbench that can be built at home.
+Roubo's workbench design has gained appreciation from modern woodworkers as a simple and reliable workbench that can be built at home.